Your browser version is no longer supported, so you may experience issues while using this site.

 If you’re unsure about the amount of cover you need or concerned your future circumstances will change, you may consider choosing a policy that offers complete replacement cover rather than a policy where you need to choose a sum insured.

-For new customers, select the AAMI Complete Replacement Cover Optional Extra when you get an AAMI Home or Landlord Insurance quote.
+For new customers, select the AAMI Complete Replacement Cover Optional Cover when you get an AAMI Home or Landlord Insurance quote.
 AAMI Complete Replacement Cover will automatically be added to your quote when applying.

 - What is underinsurance and how can I avoid it?